mlflow/mlflow/README.rst

 Contributing
 ------------
-We happily welcome contributions, please see our `contribution guide <CONTRIBUTING.rst>`_ for details.
+We happily welcome contributions to MLflow.
+Please see our `contribution guide <CONTRIBUTING.rst>`_ for details.